 Designing for Wholeness

-Ever Present Life designs comprehensive, customized, scalable solutions for organizations seeking to establish a culture of resilient wellbeing.
-The tools and strategies associated with the Wholeness Framework™ can be implemented at all levels within:
+Ever Present Life creates comprehensive, customized, scalable solutions for organizations seeking to establish a culture of wholeness.
+The tools and strategies associated with the Wholeness Framework™ can be implemented for both internal and external use within:

 - Colleges and universities

 - K-12 Schools